Why Choose USF

 scores must be submitted by international applicants.
 Refer to the requirements listed in the International Applicants statement.

-(Not a U.S. Citizen or U.S. Permanent Resident/Green Card holder)
+U.S. Citizen or U.S. Permanent Resident/Green Card holder.

-In addition to the items listed above, please submit:
+In addition to the application items listed above, please submit the following:

-Completed and signed Certification of Finance form, along with supporting documents, that verifies adequate financial support for the first year of studies at the University.
+Completed Certification of Finance form, along with supporting documents, that verifies adequate financial support for the first year of studies at the University.
 Visit

 International Graduate Students